-- 1) accountability group to keep students moving forward on dissertation work; - 2) dissertation planning, including mapping research and writing stages, outlining chapters, and developing feasible timelines; - 3) intensive workshopping of a dissertation-related "product" from at least one student per meeting, including dissertation chapters, dissertation summaries and outlines, research memos, research statements (for job and/or fellowship applications), or articles based upon dissertation research; - discussion of the personal and interactional challenges of researching conflict, violence and war, including self-care, safety concerns, context sensitivity and ethical considerations; and - 5) peer and faculty mentor feedback on writing and progress from distinctively peace studies and interdisciplinary perspectives. - 6) Where possible, the workshop also includes professionalization support such as conference preparation and practice talks.
+- 1. accountability group to keep students moving forward on dissertation work; - 2. dissertation planning, including mapping research and writing stages, outlining chapters, and developing feasible timelines; - intensive workshopping of a dissertation-related "product" from at least one student per meeting, including dissertation chapters, dissertation summaries and outlines, research memos, research statements (for job and/or fellowship applications), or articles based upon dissertation research; - 4. discussion of the personal and interactional challenges of researching conflict, violence and war, including self-care, safety concerns, context sensitivity and ethical considerations; and - 5. peer and faculty mentor feedback on writing and progress from distinctively peace studies and interdisciplinary perspectives.

-3.11 PRES
+6. Where possible, the workshop also includes professionalization support such as conference preparation and practice talks.

+3.11 Peace Research Education Seminar (PRES)

 PRES is a vital part of the scholarly life of the Kroc Institute.
-It is geared toward doctoral student formation in peace research, and provides a workshop and laboratory for the practice of the kind of interdisciplinary scholarly engagement that is essential to Kroc's approach to peace studies and peace research.
-Doctoral students are expected to attend all PRES workshops.
+It is geared toward doctoral student formation in peace research, and it provides a workshop and laboratory for the practice of the kind of interdisciplinary scholarly engagement that is essential to Kroc's approach to peace studies and peace research.
+Each doctoral student must attend six semesters of PRES, normally during the first three years in the program.
+Beginning spring semester 2020, PRES will be transcripted with an IIPS course number at zero credit.
+All doctoral students in residence are encouraged to attend the PRES workshops, even beyond the required number of semester.
 Attendance is taken, and excused absences must be cleared with the DDS prior to the session in question.
 If a conflict with a departmental event arises, PRES is to take precedence.
 If TA responsibilities conflict with PRES, permission to miss PRES must be secured directly from the DDS in the semester prior to the TA responsibilities.
 Any such case will be considered on a case-by-case basis.